 Milkshake Marketing is about zeroing in on the various “jobs” that your product should address and you will be able to develop the ideal solution for your customers.
 This will be the competitive edge that will differentiate your product or service from the competition.

 In the B2B context, we can look at a Subscription-as-a-Service (SaaS) business.
 Applying the JTBD methodology will help you understand the big picture, customer behaviors and motivations, and their desired outcomes.
 It may be helpful to utilize a tool referred to as a Job Map.
 The purpose of the Job Map is to identify what “jobs” the customer want to accomplish in various stages and develop an entire solution that helps him solve a problem or to realize his goals.

 Your price is often determined by your competition.
-Understanding your product or service’s ‘job’ will lead you to discovoring your true competition (who may not be who you initially think they are).
-Think about what your solution or need your product addressed and why certain customers opt for your solution?
+Understanding your product or service’s “job” will lead you to discover your true competition (who may not be who you initially think they are).
+Think about what need your product or service addressed and why certain customers opted for your solution.
 Use those ideas to help guide your pricing structure.

-Understanding the ‘job’ of your solution can help you get your product to the right place at the right time.
+Understanding the “job” of your solution can help you get your product to the right place at the right time.
 Use the placement of your product to work with the experience you want to give to your customers.
 Remember to always consider your customer’s buyer process, it often trumps your sales process.
-How is your placement going to contribute to the ‘job’ being completed?
-As a startup, choosing to segment by ‘job’ rather than traditional methods offers an number of benefits.
+How is your placement going to contribute to the “job” being completed?
+As a startup, choosing to segment by “job” rather than traditional methods offers an number of benefits.
 These include increasing market size, understanding your true competitors and tweaking your value proposition.
 It helps you better target your products or services, and “escape the traditional positioning paradigm”.
 Continue to experiment with situational case studies in your sales and marketing process, to gain actionable and practical insights.